nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**

 Overall, we estimate putting in 20% more effort than the original AB3 implementation in developing WhereTourGo.
 This is because we more or less doubled the number of features in WhereTourGo, and also augmented several of the current features.

 Additionally, the features we implemented were not novel and required modifications of the internals in AB3.
+Since certain features relied on one another, such as Ui and Summary, it proved to be a challenge modifying these features in tandem and ensuring they work well together.

 Throughout the process of our development, we were not able to find and use any libraries to cut down on our effort either.

 Some difficulties encountered in our project are elaborated upon below: